 Frequently Asked Questions

 The Mid-States Corridor Project examines the concept of an improved highway connection in southern Indiana.
-The Mid-States Corridor is anticipated to begin at SR 66 near the William H. Natcher Bridge crossing the Ohio River at Rockport, continue generally through the Huntingburg and Jasper area and extend north to connect to Interstate 69.
+It would begin at SR 66 near the William H. Natcher Bridge crossing the Ohio River at Rockport, continue generally through the Huntingburg and Jasper area and extend north to connect to Interstate 69.

 The Mid-States Corridor Regional Development Authority (RDA) and the Indiana Department of Transportation (INDOT) are conducting the required Tier 1 Environmental Study for the Mid-States Corridor Project.
 The study will determine a preferred corridor.

 The RDA and INDOT initiated a study of the corridor under the National Environmental Policy Act (NEPA).
 The study is required for all federally-funded projects to assess environmental effects before making decisions concerning the construction of highways and other publicly-owned facilities.

 The NEPA process includes:

 - Analysis and comparison of the benefits, impacts and costs of a range or reasonable options to identify a preferred corridor for the proposed facility

 - Assessment of the social, economic and environmental impacts of each corridor, along with consideration of ways to avoid, minimize or mitigate impacts

 - Identification of the project’s purpose and need, and consideration of a variety of options to meet both including improvements to and use of existing facilities and construction of new roadway facilities